Skeletonxf/Skeletonxf.github.io/source/markdown/_buildingABridge.md

 }
 ```

 I initially wrote a Kotlin wrapper around the jextract Java bindings like this.
-For very shortlived data, `Closeable` works pretty well, `use` lets you do operations with a `GameStateHandle` and `close` gets called for you once you're done.
+For very shortlived data, `Closeable` works pretty well, `use` lets you do operations with a `GameStateHandle` and `close` gets called automatically for you once you're done.
 Since `game_state_handle_destroy` is called for you, you're not going to trigger a double free accidentally.
 However, I don't want such a shortlived `GameStateHandle`.
 I want it to last for the duration of a game, which is going to be far longer than a single function call.

 Some initial searching lead me to the [deprecated `finalize` method](https://docs.oracle.com/javase/9/docs/api/java/lang/Object.html#finalize--).
 It seemed like exactly what I needed, something that runs exactly once as the object is going to be garbage collected.
-If `GameStateHandle` is getting garbage collected, there's no aliases to `handle: MemoryAddress` because we never gave any out and `GameStateHandle` is the only one still holding it.
+If `GameStateHandle` is getting garbage collected, there's no other aliases to `handle: MemoryAddress` because we never gave any out and `GameStateHandle` is the only one still holding it.

 Still, it looked like it was deprecated for good reason, so I followed the deprecation notice and looked the [`Cleaner` class docs](https://docs.oracle.com/javase/9/docs/api/java/lang/ref/Cleaner.html).